 Our Jam and the Underscore

-We started out trying the Underscore as one of many things that might welcome newcomers, to help them find their way into jamming.
+We started out trying the Underscore as something that might help newcomers feel welcome, and support finding their way into jamming.
 It really does seem to help, and not only does it provide newcomers with orientation, but many - new and experienced alike - have found that it fosters ensemble improv, and a good situation for Contact Improv.
 Over the course of that time our jam's attendance has gotten steadily larger and more reliable.
 By all reports, it has helped to improve our jam's approachability, for inexperienced and experienced, alike. [note]

 The score (an improv recipe) includes a gradual progression from interior focus to interacting with others.
-It also has an emphasis on broadening one's perspective of what it means to connect.
+It also has an emphasis on broadening one's perspective of what it means to connect, to include all the myriad ways we are influenced and influence others, and thus become more receptive to those influences.
 The progression is crafted to foster connecting with others while also maintaining a clear sense of self.

 The initial stages are guided by suggestions from a leader.
 It starts from internal focus, then gradually following your attention to the space and activity around you, and into "grazing" - sampling interactions with others, while continuing to follow your wandering attention.
 More persistent engagements with partners, and a whole range of interaction - from solo exploration of stillness and movement to interactions between many people - become common in the resulting group situation.